Mont du Dome – A Winter Hiking Guide

 Mont du Dôme Trail Description

+From the trailhead, the climb is initially gradual and smooth.
+At about the 0.5 km mark, you will come across an intersection, where you will have the option of going left or right.
 If you intend on doing the loop, it is generally recommended to start with the steep section to the left of the intersection (clockwise).
 This is because in summer you have to scramble over some large boulders, which is easier to do when ascending, and in winter the slippery (and potentially icy) terrain makes it much more treacherous to come down.
-Alternatively, you can both ascend and descend via the same path to the right of the initial intersection, which will make for an easier climb and descent, but will add an extra 1.5km to your journey.

 Regardless of which direction you take, near the western trail branch towards the Mont du Dôme summit, you’ll come across the beautiful Lac du Gros Ruisseau.
 From this point onward, the trail starts to flatten out.
 While there are still some slight elevation gains, you definitely got most of the ascent out of the way by now.